cuiyongbo/hello-world/my_wiki/computer_glossary/algorithms/line_splitting_alg.rst

 The Cohen–Sutherland algorithm is a computer-graphics algorithm used for line clipping.
-The algorithm divides a two-dimensional space into 9 regions and then efficiently determines the lines and portions of lines that are visible in the central region of interest (the viewport).
+The algorithm divides a two-dimensional space into 9 regions and then efficiently determines the lines and portions of lines that are visible in the viewport.

 The algorithm was developed in 1967 during flight-simulator work by Danny Cohen and Ivan Sutherland.